Alicante City Hall

-The Alicante city hall or as known as Ayuntamiento de Alicante, is a building that has two high towers, 165 foot, standing at each end of the building, which overlooks the square, you can also find a large clock in one of the towers, which counts down the clock in the new year, so the people of Alicante know.
+The city hall serves as the governing body for Alicante, overseeing various municipal functions, policies, and services.
+The building that has two high towers, 165 feet, standing at each end of the building, which overlooks the square, You can also find a large clock in one of the towers, which counts down the clock in the new year, so the people of Alicante know.

 You can find different rooms in the building which sure you the interesting work done by Amoros, Padilla, Cabrera and Gaston Castello.

-During the war of Spanish Succession, in the seventeenth Century, the French almost destroyed the building however over the next 70 years, the building was slowly rebuild, thanks to the people.
+During the War of Spanish Succession, in the seventeenth Century, the French almost destroyed the building however over the next 70 years, the building was slowly rebuilt, thanks to the people.

 The origins of Alicante City Hall date back to medieval times when the city was under Moorish rule.
 During this period, the city’s governance was likely organized through a different administrative structure.
 However, with the Christian reconquest of the region in the 13th century, the city’s administration began to take on a more recognizable form.